Spain’s National Register for Short-Term Rentals

 -

 The National Register for Short-Term Rentals is already active, but registration only be compulsory from July 1, 2025.
+Knowing that the whole process may take approximately one month, we recommend addressing this as soon as possible, to ensure compliance before the deadline.

 -